nicodigital/minimal-cms/README.md

 ]);
 ```

-Make sure to adapt these settings to your own environment before deploying the CMS.
+**Be sure to adapt these settings to your own environment before deploying the CMS!**

 ## Collections